kescobo/Airtable.jl/docs/src/interface.md

 AirRecord("recYvPIayZx1okJ41", AirTable("Table 1"), (Name = "Some Record", Status = "Done"))
 ```

+You can also pass a vector of `AirRecords`
+along with an equal-length vector of `NamedTuple`s to patch multiple records at once
+(`patch!` will automatically limit to 10 records at a time, in compliance with the Airtable API).

 ### Using `delete!`

 To remove a record, simply pass an `AirRecord` with the same `id` to [`delete!`](@ref).